 In Indiana, communities or solid waste management districts provide household hazardous waste services.
-For information, about local solid waste management district or community household hazardous waste programs, download the list of solid waste management disctricts and community household hazardous waste programs [PDF].
+For information, about local solid waste management district or community household hazardous waste programs, the Association of Solid Waste Management District’s directory provides information about local solid waste management district or community household hazardous waste programs.

 For more information about household hazardous waste management:

 - Laws, regulations, and policies that affect household hazardous waste

 - Safe storage and use of hazardous household products

 - Proper disposal of Motor oil, oil filters and antifreeze

 - IDEM Compact Fluorescent Light (CFL) Fact Sheet (available on the IDEM Fact Sheets page)